Tubalcaan/fennec/README.md

 <center><img src="fennec.png" width=400></center>

 # Fennec
-Fennec is a light and portable implementation of Entity-Component System
+Fennec is a light and portable implementation of Entity-Component System (aka _ECS_)

 # Purpose of Fennec
 Fennec is intended to enhance your data objects so that you can implement a **light Entity-Component System**.

 You can create or transform your business objects into **Entities** and convert all their attributes to **Components**.

-Entity-Component System allows you to make business changes easier and provides you with more scalability and reusability of your objects.
+Entity-Component System allows you to make business changes easily and provides you with more scalability and reusability of your objects.

+Fennec's main components are
+* **Entities** : the objects you handle in your application
+* **Components** : the attributes and behavior of your entities
+* **Systems** : the managers dedicated to certain types of components
+* **Engine** : the main manager of all above

 # Implementation